fzehracetin/data-structure-and-algorithms/README.md

-# Data Structure and Algorithms
+# Data Structures and Algorithms

-All necessary codes for data structures and algorithms that I learned in this course.
+All necessary codes for Data Structures and Algorithms that I learned in this course.

 1- Insertion Sort